YoteZip/LinuxCrackingBible/DRM/Steamworks-API/defeating_steamworks.md

 This is the big one.
 Most games you'll interact with are "protected" by Steamworks API.
 It's trivially bypassed by any number of tools, and often it's the only protection a game will have.
 At some point, publishers gave up on protecting their games and let GabeN's words ring true: "piracy is a service problem"

 We defeat this DRM with `Goldberg Steam Emulator`, which is an excellent tool full of customization.
 Among its features are auto-unlocking of DLC, auto-LAN setup, achievement support, friends network, mod support, and support for native Linux games.
-The original "1st-gen" version of this emulator has been abandoned, and a few forks have been developed.
-For now, we're going to use the Detanup01 fork.
-If you want to track development of the forks, you can check the latest comments in the original Goldberg Steam Emulator thread, under cs.rin's `Main Forum -> Releases` section (thread ID `91627`).
-If you're interested in a tutorial for the 1st-gen version, my old guide is located [here](defeating_steamworks_1stgen.md).
-If a new fork overtakes this one, or if configuration steps change, I will try to keep this guide updated, but be warned that things are still a bit volatile at the moment.
+The original "1st-gen" version of this emulator has been abandoned, and a new fork maintained by Detanup01 is the general successor.
+Discussion about this fork continues in the original Goldberg Steam Emulator thread, under cs.rin's `Main Forum -> Releases` section (thread ID `91627`)

 Goldberg Steam Emulator: